 Anyone who pays attention to the news gets a regular dose of misery, as media outlets, and the people they quote, seem to vie for more alarming ways to recount the gridlock, stonewalling, and infighting of our nation’s leaders.
-Read the rest of this entry »
+Continue Reading »

 My guest blogger this week is Kathryn Benson ’13, writing about a question that made her stop and think.
 I’ve enjoyed working with Kathryn in her leadership roles on campus.
 She is active on many fronts and always seems to have creative ideas about ways to address pressing issues.